 For custom views, it is possible to remove all metadata so that the published images do not carry any additional information.
 It is also possible to watermark the images before they are published.

 If the watermark option is chosen, the watermark settings will appear.
-Click to set the watermark’s position, then configure its opacity and specify whether it should be scaled to cover the entire image or scaled to a defined size (adjusted by the slider).
+Click to choose between a watermark image or a short piece of custom text.
+Set the watermark’s position, then configure its opacity and specify whether it should be scaled to cover the entire image or scaled to a defined size (adjusted by the slider).
+Watermarks may be rotated clockwise or counterclockwise, and scaled watermarks may also be tiled to cover the image.

 A preview of the watermark’s appearance will be displayed above the controls.